Kennedy Heights

 WHAT: Monthly Community Council Meeting

-WHEN: Every third Tuesday of the month (except Jul/Dec)
+WHEN: Every third Tuesday of the month.
+No meetings in July or December.

 THREE WAYS TO JOIN: